Two identical air purifiers can have a completely different impact on the indoor air quality.

 7. Do Put It Near Electronic Devices (TV, Stereo, Microwave)

-When asking ‘Where should I place my air purifier?’ we’re usually thinking about optimizing the airflow through the air purifier.
+When asking, ‘Where should I place my air purifier?’ we’re usually thinking about optimizing the airflow through the air purifier.

 One thing to be careful about – and that doesn’t impede airflow – is the presence of electronic devices.

 Things like TV, stereo, or microwave might be harmful to the function of the air purifier.
 It’s best to avoid placing a purifier near electronic devices.
 Sophisticated new tech air purifiers like Molekule Air or Airdog X5 might be especially vulnerable as far as electronic interference is concerned.

 A minimum of 5 feet should be respected.